leozhao0709/iOS2ndRound/iOS_Note/multiThread.md

     We need to create operation queue to start multi thread process.
 And when we add `BlockOperation` to operationQueue, we don't need to call operation.start to start the operation.

+    If we want to use main thread, then please use `OperationQueue.main`.

 2. Custom Operation

     ```swift